Chancylin/StackOverflow_Survey/README.md

  There are 10,372 data instances and 38 features after data preparation (54 feature columns after one-hot encoding).

 #### - Modelling
-There are five possible response to job satisfaction, so it is a multi-classification problem.
+There are five possible responses to job satisfaction, so it is a multi-classification problem.
 Data has been split into training and test set.
 An untuned Gaussian Naive Bayes has been tried as a baseline model.
 And then grid search with cross-validation technique is applied to tune XGBoost model.
-Average ROC-AUC score has been used as the main metric for hyperparameter tuning and model performance evaluation, while other metrics such as Log-Loss, Accuracy, average Precision (macro), average Recall (macro) and confusion matrix have been used together to give a comprehensive evaluation of the model performance.
+Average ROC-AUC score has been used as the main metric for hyperparameter tuning and model performance evaluation, while other metrics such as Log-Loss, Accuracy, average Precision (macro), average Recall (macro) and Confusion Matrix have been used together to give a comprehensive evaluation of the model performance.

 #### - Evaluation
-A set of metrics have been used to evaluation the model performance.
+A set of metrics have been used to evaluate the model performance.
 Although there exist the overfitting issue to some extent, the model performance is considered acceptable and the model has a reasonable predictive power.
 We also applied some explainability technique (e..g, [SHAP](https://github.com/slundberg/shap)) to get more insight of the modelling result, such as key drivers (e.g., Salary, OnboardExperience, Age, YearsCode, CompanySize) and dependence relationship w.r.t. predicting job satisfaction.

 #### - Deployment
-This project doesn't cover the deployment part, but with the trained model, one can productionize it, such as integrating it into an App, and score new data.
+This project doesn't cover the deployment part, but with the trained model, one can productionize it, such as integrating it into an App, and score new data instance.

 ### 3. File Structure <a name="fileStructure"></a>